ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-12-20-on-word-vectors.md

 That's not yet informative, all the animals were stacked on top of each other.
 Perhaps we can add another feature, how about *tameness*?
-Let's create another axis, *tameness*, and place our animals across our two features:
+Let's create another axis and place our animals across them:

 ![](/assets/png/word-vectors/tameness.png){:width="500px"}
 {:style="text-align: center;"}